phluid61/internet-drafts/file-scheme/draft.md

 The `ALPHA` rule is defined in {{RFC5234}}.

-This is intended to support the minimal representation of a local file in a DOS- or Windows-based environment, with no authority field and an absolute path that begins with a drive letter.
+This is intended to support the minimal representation of a local file in a DOS- or Windows-like environment, with no authority field and an absolute path that begins with a drive letter.
 E.g.:

 * `file:c:/path/to/file`